FrancisMuthee/Coffee-maker/readme.md

 3. Django framework
 4. MYSQL for database management.

-In future we want to host, all coffeee producers and compete from a similar starting point.
+In future we want to host, all coffeee producers and compete from one standpoint.